Skip to Content

 1. Use Predator Guards

 Installing predator guards on birdhouses can help deter bully birds and other predators.
-These can include entry hole guards that restrict the size of the bird that can enter the nest box, thus protecting smaller native species.
+These can include entry hole guards that restrict the size of the bird that can enter the nest box.
+This helps protect smaller native bird species.

 2. Monitor and Maintain Nest Boxes